ddejean0117/rabbit_case_study/README.md

 * What has been the business impact of this company so far?
 Rabbit has offered the most affordable attempt yet in a shift away from app-based interfaces to more intuitive and less intrusive technology that enhances the user's life.
 Because it convincingly challenges the need for apps, it is creating a tension with the numerous companies that rely on the app-based financial model.
 It is not a matter of whether the user will win, but how quickly and disruptively.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
+How is your company performing relative to competitors in the same field?
 Device/ value to user:
-- Environmental navigation
-- Reliability
-- accuracy
+- Environmental navigation - Huge assist with phone interface; less of a generalist when it comes to overall environment.
+How is your company performing relative to competitors in the same field?
+- Reliability - So new that reliabiltiy data isn't available.
+However, the simplicity of the device design (and keeping the processing in the cloud) bodes well.
+However, the AI Pin competitor has even less hardware (no screen), so may hae a leg up.
+Pratical application may be more positive than the rival AI pin, which has been critsized for its battery life.
+(10)
+- accuracy - Again, so new that accuracy data is not available
-- Cost
+- Cost - definte industry leader with device cost
-- Data security
+- Data security - industry standard, cloud computing
-- intrusiveness
+- intrusiveness - Not competitive, given that it adds a second device

 Business
-- revenue
+- revenue - 100,000 preorders and over $20 million in revenue.
+(4) That's more than the 10,000 units sold and $7M in revenue that the AI Pin brought in.
+(10)
-- Profit margin
+- Profit margin - "considerable margins to spend on some AI processing it outsources" (3)
-- IP protection
+- IP protection - cloud based computing, which is industry standard for AI devices
-- Barrier to entry
+- Barrier to entry - noticable effort to design/manufacture hardware vs. just software
-- Brand Loyalty
-- Scalability - rabbit dev ( in place of apps) (3)

-* How is your company performing relative to competitors in the same field?
+- Brand Loyalty - too early to say for sure, but given that there is a real question into the necessity of a seecondary hardware device, loyalty is a difficult jump.
+- Scalability - Lyu has mentioned user training for rabbit devevelopmnt (much like app development on phones) may be where Rabbit R1 reaches scalability.
+(3) This may be where LAM-based products have a leg up on their competition.

 ## Recommendations